wolfpld/tracy/README.md

 Fast navigation in large data set and correlation of zones with what was happening in application may be difficult.
 To ease these issues tracy provides a message log functionality.
 You can send messages (for example, your typical debug output) using the `TracyMessage( text, size )` macro (tracy will allocate memory for message storage).
 Alternatively, use `TracyMessageL( text )` for string literal messages.
 Messages are displayed on a chronological list and in the zone view.

 ![](doc/messages.png)

-#### Running the server

-The easiest way to get going is to build the standalone server, available in the `standalone` directory.
-You can connect to localhost or remote clients and view the collected data right away.

-If you prefer to inspect the data only after a trace has been performed, you may use the command line utility in the `capture` directory.
-It will save a data dump that may be later opened in the graphical viewer application.

-Alternatively, you may want to embed the server in your application, the same which is running the client part of tracy.
-Doing so requires that you also include the `server` and `imgui` directories.
-Include the `tracy/server/TracyView.hpp` header file, create an instance of the `tracy::View` class and call its `Draw()` method every frame.
-Unfortunately, there's also the hard part - you need to integrate the imgui library into the innards of your program.
-How to do so is outside the scope of this document.

 #### Lua support